kusanali3110/bookshop/README.md

 # BookShop Microservices Application
+(Manifest repo can be found [here](https://github.com/kusanali3110/bookshop-config))
 ## Overview

-BookShop is a modern e-commerce application for selling books, built using a microservices architecture.
+This is a modern e-commerce application for selling books, built using a microservices architecture.
 The application consists of multiple services that work together to provide a complete online book shopping experience.

 ## Architecture